-(3) Consists of the effect of the net change in fair value of buy-ups and guaranty assets from portfolio securitization transactions subsequent to January 1, 2007.
+- (3) Consists of the effect of the net change in fair value of buy-ups and guaranty assets from portfolio securitization transactions subsequent to January 1, 2007.
 We include the net change in fair value of buy-ups and guaranty assets from portfolio securitization transactions in guaranty fee income in our consolidated statements of operations pursuant to our adoption of SFAS No. 155, Accounting for Certain Hybrid Financial Instruments, an amendment of SFAS 133 and SFAS 140 ("SFAS 155").
 We prospectively adopted SFAS 155 effective January 1, 2007.
-Accordingly, we did not record a fair value adjustment in earnings during 2006 or 2005.

-(4) Losses recognized at inception on certain guaranty contracts, which are excluded from guaranty fee income, are recorded as a component of our guaranty obligation.
+Accordingly, we did not record a fair value adjustment in earnings during 2006 or 2005. - (4) Losses recognized at inception on certain guaranty contracts, which are excluded from guaranty fee income, are recorded as a component of our guaranty obligation.
 We accrete a portion of our guaranty obligation, which includes these losses, into income each period in proportion to the reduction in the guaranty asset for payments received.
 This accretion increases our guaranty fee income and reduces the related guaranty obligation.
-Our guaranty fee income includes \$603 million, \$329 million and \$208 million in 2007, 2006 and 2005, respectively, of accretion of the guaranty obligation related to losses recognized at inception on certain guaranty contracts.

-(5) Other guaranties includes \$41.6 billion, \$19.7 billion and \$19.2 billion as of December 31, 2007, 2006 and 2005, respectively, related to long-term standby commitments we have issued and credit enhancements we have provided.

-(6) Reflects unpaid principal balance of MBS issued and guaranteed by us, including mortgage loans held in our portfolio that we securitized during the period and MBS issued during the period that we acquired for our portfolio.
+Our guaranty fee income includes \$603 million, \$329 million and \$208 million in 2007, 2006 and 2005, respectively, of accretion of the guaranty obligation related to losses recognized at inception on certain guaranty contracts. - (5) Other guaranties includes \$41.6 billion, \$19.7 billion and \$19.2 billion as of December 31, 2007, 2006 and 2005, respectively, related to long-term standby commitments we have issued and credit enhancements we have provided. - (6) Reflects unpaid principal balance of MBS issued and guaranteed by us, including mortgage loans held in our portfolio that we securitized during the period and MBS issued during the period that we acquired for our portfolio.

-rate to 23.7 basis points from 22.2 basis points.
+The 19% increase in guaranty fee income in 2007 from 2006 was driven by a 12% increase in average outstanding Fannie Mae MBS and other guaranties, and a 7% increase in the average effective guaranty fee rate to 23.7 basis points from 22.2 basis points.
 Although mortgage origination volumes fell during 2007, our market share of mortgage-related securities issuances increased due to the shift in the product mix of mortgage originations back to more traditional conforming products, such as 30-year fixed-rate loans, which historically have accounted for the majority of our new business volume, and reduced competition from private-label issuers of mortgage-related securities.
 We increased our guaranty fee pricing for some loan types during 2007 to reflect the higher risk premium resulting from the overall market increase in mortgage credit risk.
 The increase in our average effective guaranty fee rate was attributable to these targeted pricing increases on new business and an increase in the accretion of our guaranty obligation and deferred profit into income, due in part to accretion related to losses on certain guaranty contracts.